 One of a Denver property owner’s worst problems is to discover that they have a rat issue in their home.
 The fact that these pests are little, means they can creep through almost every opening and fracture inside your home or business.

 A rat infestation is a big issue that needs to be controlled and must not be taken lightly.
 They will cause property damage by chewing wires, gnawing on pipes, damaging your attic, and insulation.
-They are a huge threat to you and your families health.
+They are a huge threat to you and your family’s health.
 The scat they leave all over your home will spread diseases, they can also transmit diseases through their bite.

 Rat Borne disease in the house

 Rats Transmit Hantavirus

-Rats can transmit the very dangerous virus called the hantavirus.
+Rats can transmit a very dangerous virus called the hantavirus.
 This illness can be passed to humans when they enter into contact with rat droppings, pee, or nesting materials.
 This is one of the many reasons it is essential to control the rat infestation.
-If you venture in to a rat infested attic and come into contact with waste from this pest you are in serious danger.
+If you venture into a rat-infested attic and come into contact with waste from this pest you are in serious danger.
 The hantavirus can become aerosolized and enter your lungs.

 Hantavirus symptoms look like that of the typical flu virus: fever, muscle pain, fatigue, impaired breathing, chills, etc. There is no well-known treatment for the hantavirus.
 If you catch this disease, it is important to quarantine yourself from family and friends until the infectious period has passed. (normally around 2 weeks).

 Damage and Hazards caused by Rats and Other Pests in Denver, Colorado

 - Chew through pipes: Like several types of rodents, a Rat’s front teeth do not stop growing.
 Rats will chew on metal pipes to grind their teeth down, and through PVC pipes to get at water from the line.
 A control program, provided by a professional service will lower this risk of any future damage to your home in Denver.

 - Water leaks: If you neglect to control a rodent infestation, you may have dripping pipes or a full blow damp spot forming in your house.